Anorgasmia: Primary anorgasmia

+A significant genetic influence was seen with an estimated heritability for difficulty reaching orgasm during intercourse of 34% (95% confidence interval 27–40%) and 45% (95% confidence interval 38–52%) for orgasm during masturbation.

 Secondary anorgasmia

 Secondary anorgasmia is the loss of the ability to have orgasms (as opposed to primary anorgasmia which indicates a person who has never had an orgasm) or loss of the ability to reach orgasm of past intensity.
 The cause may be alcoholism, depression, grief, pelvic surgery (such as total hysterectomy) or injuries, certain medications, death-grip, illness, estrogen deprivation associated with menopause, or rape.

 Prostatectomy

 Secondary anorgasmia is close to 50% among males undergoing prostatectomy; 80% among radical prostatectomies.
 This is generally caused by damage to the primary nerves serving the penile area, which pass near the prostate gland.
 Removal of the prostate frequently damages or even completely removes these nerves, making sexual response unreasonably difficult.
 Radical prostatectomies are usually given to younger males who are expected to live more than 10 years.
 At more advanced ages, the prostate is less likely to grow during that person's remaining lifetime.